-Regardless of the exact payment model, any P3 that involves the investment of private equity and debt will need to have a payment structure that is creditworthy and bankable as determined by private investors and lenders.
-This requires an analysis of the public entity's legal authority to enter into the necessary agreements, and often also includes an analysis of the creditworthiness of the public funding sources underlying payment commitments to the private developer.
+Regardless of the exact payment model, any P3 that involves the investment of private equity and debt will need to have a payment structure that is credit worthy and bankable as determined by private investors and lenders.

 VI.
-ILLUSTRATIONS OF P3 MODELS
+Illustrations of P3 Models